nus-cs2103-AY2425S1/ip/README.md

-# Duke project template
+# Timo project template

 This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+It's named after the Java mascot _Timo_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij